thiki-org/kotlin-rest-sample/worklog.md

 ## TODO

-* [ ] refactoring: segregate the Repository and Mapper
 * [ ] include the user detail information of reporter and assignee into the ``issue`` entity response

 # 2018-08-09

 * [x] trying to use both xml and annotation in one mapper.
+* [x] refactoring: segregate the Repository and Mapper

 ## idea: using Kotlin ``Delegation`` for ``Repository`` to wrap the mybatis mapper interface and add some factory jobs if needed.

 [Kotlin Delegation](https://kotlinlang.org/docs/reference/delegation.html)

 Theoretically, the Repository interface should extend Mapper **interface**, but mybatis use this interface(say IssueMapper) as the placeholder for implementation of sqlmap.
-As a result of that, the domain package 'package net.thiki.rest.sample.biz.issue' will depend on the infrastructure package 'net.thiki.rest.sample.mybatis', which is unacceptable to me.
+As a result of that, the domain package 'net.thiki.rest.sample.biz.issue' will depend on the infrastructure package 'net.thiki.rest.sample.mybatis', which is unacceptable to me.

 So, I write 2 interfaces in one file in domain package, and 2 implementations in other file in infrastructure package.
 As a domain client calling the interfaces will not have to "know" the detail of implementations, which is in infrastructure package.